|MCMANUS, CONCEPTA - University Of Brasilia|

 Publication Type: Peer Reviewed Journal

 Interpretive Summary: As agricultural research organizations place more attention on climate change impacts it becomes informative to understand who is performing this research and the connectivity to other research groups in various countries.
-Using bibliographic information as a data source, we showed that countries primarily engaged (54% of all publications) in climate change impacts on livestock included: USA, China, Brazil, India, and Australia.
-There has also been a shift in in research area from animal physiology to genomics and cellular biology.
+Using bibliographic information as a data source, we showed that countries primarily engaged (50% of all publications) in climate change impacts on livestock included: USA, China, Brazil, India, UK, Turkey, Germany, Egypt and Australia.
 Many scientists from developing countries lacked global connections, perhaps due to journal processing fees.
-It is suggested that research dealing with small ruminants needs strengthening particularly in the context of small holders.
+It is suggested that research dealing with other avian species beside chickens needs strengthening.